homieiot/homie-esp8266/README.md

 ## Note for v1.x users

-The new documentation and Web configurator are only for the v2.

-* The docs for the v1.5 is available at https://github.com/marvinroger/homie-esp8266/blob/528a4f77c6371366847ebf4def6aba942dfd0c4c/docs/index.md
-* The Web configurator for v1.5 is available at http://marvinroger.github.io/homie-esp8266/
+The old configurator is not available online anymore.
+You can download it [here](https://github.com/marvinroger/homie-esp8266/releases/download/v1.5.0/homie-esp8266-v1-setup.zip).

 ## Download